Fire and rescue services

 More information:

-Tension between Guyana and Venezuela has increased.
+There's ongoing tension between Guyana and Venezuela.
 The security situation may deteriorate in the area near the Venezuelan border.

 If you choose to travel in this area, you should:

-Avoid protests and large public gatherings.
+Avoid protests, large public gatherings, crowds and demonstrations.
 These can turn violent.

-Monitor the media for news on possible civil unrest.
-Avoid crowds and demonstrations.
+Monitor local media for news on possible civil unrest.
+Follow the advice of local authorities.

 More information: